openstack/ironic/doc/source/admin/node-deployment.rst

 Further information on this API is available `here
 <https://docs.openstack.org/api-ref/baremetal/index.html?expanded=create-deploy-template-detail#create-deploy-template>`__.

-Creating a deploy template via "openstack baremetal" client
+Creating a deploy template via "baremetal" client
 -----------------------------------------------------------

-A deploy template can be created via the ``openstack baremetal deploy template create`` command, starting with ``python-ironicclient`` 2.7.0.
+A deploy template can be created via the ``baremetal deploy template create`` command, starting with ``python-ironicclient`` 2.7.0.

 The argument ``--steps`` must be specified.
 Its value is one of: